Qcent/cave-link/README.md

-Project to Link to my home Server Cave Game on a Dynamic IP that must be periodically updated from an automated script runnig on that server
+Project to Link to my home Server Cave Game on a Dynamic IP that must be periodically updated from an automated script running on that server